Chatbot UX

 Begin with a Clear Purpose and Definition

-Story Your AI chatbot needs to have a predetermined needs which it is fulfilling.
+Story: Your AI chatbot needs to have predetermined needs that it fulfills.
 Set specific boundaries for what your chatbot can and can’t do before crafting conversations.
 This clarity plants the right user expectations and keeps them from becoming angry.

 Bear the following questions in mind when scoping your chatbot: